 Since compulsory mediation was introduced, it has been reported that calls for assistance have doubled.
-This has directly corresponded with a significant decline in the number of child-related cases being lodged with express written permission of the publisher.
+This has directly corresponded with a significant decline in the number of child-related cases being lodged with the courts.

-the courts.
 It is also an indication that with the absence of legal aid, separating and divorcing couples are finding their own way to resolve legal issues without using formal legal proceedings.